2024 United States presidential election: Background

-The incumbent in 2024, Joe Biden.
-His term expired at noon on January 20, 2025.

-In 2020, incumbent Republican President Donald Trump sought re-election, but was defeated by Democratic challenger Joe Biden.
+In 2020, incumbent Republican President Donald Trump sought re-election but was defeated by Democratic challenger Joe Biden.
 Democratic U.S. Senator Kamala Harris of California was elected vice president in 2020 as Biden's running mate.

-Trump is the first president in American history to be impeached twice, and the first to run for president again after impeachment.
+Trump is the first president in American history to be impeached twice and run for president again after impeachment.
 As Trump was acquitted by the Senate in both cases, he was not barred from seeking reelection to the presidency in 2024.

 Election interference

 Several state courts and officials, including the Colorado Supreme Court, a state Circuit Court in Illinois, and the Secretary of State of Maine, ruled that Trump was ineligible to hold office under Section 3 of the Fourteenth Amendment to the United States Constitution for his role in the January 6 Capitol attack, and thus attempted to disqualify him from appearing on the ballot.
 These attempts were unsuccessful.
 On March 4, 2024, the U.S. Supreme Court unanimously ruled in Trump v.
 Anderson that states cannot determine eligibility for a national election under Section 3.
 The Court held that only Congress has the authority to disqualify candidates, or to pass legislation that allows courts to do so.